nanostores/logger/README.md

 ### Building devtools

-If you need to create you own devtools or an extension for you devtools we have `buildLogger` method with complex logging logic inside.
+If you need to create you own devtools or an extension for you devtools we have `buildLogger` and `buildCreatorLogger` methods with complex logging logic inside.

 ```js
 import { buildLogger } from '@nanostores/logger'